viters/docs/extensions/hooks.md

 - `action` — Listen for an action event
 - `init` — Listen for an init event
 - `schedule` — Execute a function at certain points in time
+- `embed` — Inject custom JavaScript or CSS within the Data Studio

 The second parameter is a context object with the following properties: